Luis Urías Player Props: Brewers vs. Diamondbacks

-Luis Urias -- 1-for-4 with two RBI in his last game -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Merrill Kelly on the hill, on June 19 at 8:10 PM ET.
+After going 1-for-4 with two RBI in his most recent game, Luis Urias and the Milwaukee Brewers take on the Arizona Diamondbacks (who will hand the ball to Ryne Nelson) at 8:10 PM ET on Tuesday.

-He had a one-hit showing in his last game (1-for-4) against the Pirates.
+In his most recent game he had a one-hit performance (1-for-4) against the Pirates.

 Luis Urías Game Info & Props vs. the Diamondbacks